Annotation Configuration

 @TableLogic

-This annotation is used to mark a field in an entity class as a logical deletion field.
-Logical deletion is a data management strategy where records are not physically deleted from the database but are instead marked as deleted.
+This annotation marks a field in your entity class as a logical delete field.
+Logical deletion is a data management strategy where records aren’t physically removed from the database.
+Instead, they are marked as deleted.
 By using the @TableLogic

-annotation, MyBatis-Plus can automatically handle the values of logical deletion fields during query, update, and delete operations.
+annotation, MyBatis-Plus automatically handles the values for the logical delete field during query, update, and delete operations.

 In the example above, the deleted

-field is marked as a logical deletion field.
+field is marked as the logical delete field.
 The value

 attribute of the @TableLogic

-attribute specifies the value for logically deleted records (in this case, 1
+attribute specifies the value for “deleted” (1 in this case).

-When performing query operations, MyBatis-Plus automatically filters out records marked as logically deleted, returning only non-deleted records.
-During update operations, if the update would change the logical deletion field’s value to the deletion value, MyBatis-Plus automatically marks the record as deleted.
-For delete operations, MyBatis-Plus updates the logical deletion field’s value to the deletion value instead of physically removing the record.
+When you perform a query, MyBatis-Plus automatically filters out records marked as logically deleted and only returns active records.
+During an update operation, if the update would change the logical delete field to the “deleted” value, MyBatis-Plus automatically marks the record as deleted.
+When you perform a delete operation, MyBatis-Plus updates the logical delete field to the “deleted” value instead of physically removing the record.

 Using the @TableLogic

-annotation enables logical deletion of data, helping maintain data integrity and traceability while avoiding the risks of data loss associated with physical deletion.
-Developers do not need to manually write code for logical deletion, as MyBatis-Plus handles this process automatically.
+annotation enables logical deletion of data, which helps maintain data integrity and traceability while avoiding the risk of data loss associated with physical deletion.
+You don’t need to write code for logical deletion manually, as MyBatis-Plus handles this process automatically.

 @KeySequence

-@TableName("sys_user")@KeySequence("SEQ_USER_ID") // Specifies the sequence name as "SEQ_USER_ID"public class User { @TableId(type = IdType.INPUT) // Uses sequence-generated primary keys private Long id; @TableField("nickname") // Maps to the database column "nickname" private String name; private Integer age; private String email;}
+@TableName("sys_user")@KeySequence("SEQ_USER_ID") // Specify sequence name as "SEQ_USER_ID"public class User { @TableId(type = IdType.INPUT) // Use sequence to generate primary key private Long id; @TableField("nickname") // Map to database column "nickname" private String name; private Integer age; private String email;}

 In the example above, the @KeySequence